distillpub/post--multimodal/src/paper.md

 #### Case Study: Donald Trump Neuron

-Which people the model develops dedicated neurons for is stochastic, but seems correlated with the person's prevalence across the dataset.
+Which people the model develops dedicated neurons for is stochastic, but seems correlated with the person's prevalence across the dataset, and the intensity with which people respond to them.
 The one person we’ve found in every CLIP model is Donald Trump.
 It recognizes him across a wide variety of settings, including effigies and caricatures in many artistic mediums, as well as people he’s worked closely with like Mike Pence and Steve Bannon.
 It also responds to his political symbols and messaging (eg. “The Wall” and “Make America Great Again” hats).
 On the other hand, it most *negatively* activates to musicians like Nicky Minaj and Eminem, video games like Fortnite, black rights activists like Martin Luther King Jr., and LGBT symbols like rainbow flags.

 To better understand this neuron we estimate the conditional probability of several categories of images at different activation levels using human labeling, of X images.